Egypt seizes hoard of antiquities

 Turmoil in Egypt since the downfall of Hosni Mubarak in 2011 has allowed for increased antiquities theft and illegal digging: in August, thieves broke into a museum in southern Egypt, making off with more than 1,000 artefacts.

-In a statement issued late on Monday, Antiquities Minister Mohamed Ibrahim said the 1,524 artefacts were of important archaeological value and spanned different eras of ancient Egyptian civilization.
+In a statement issued late on Monday, Antiquities Minister Mohamed Ibrahim said the 1,524 artefacts were of important archaeological value and spanned different eras of ancient Egyptian civilisation.

 "The variety of the seized antiquities indicates that they are the result of illegal digging by armed gangs," Ibrahim said.

-Ammunition found in the possession of a suspect underscored "the danger of these organized gains that carry out digs in secret and trade illegally in Egyptian antiquities", he said.
+Ammunition found in the possession of a suspect underscored "the danger of these organised gains that carry out digs in secret and trade illegally in Egyptian antiquities", he said.

 (Writing by Tom Perry; Editing by Alison Williams)